-University of Rochester Medical Center, Roswell Park Cancer Institute Announce Joint Program to Train Surgical Oncologists
+University of Rochester Medical Center, Roswell Park Comprehensive Cancer Center Announce Joint Program to Train Surgical Oncologists

 Last year, the American Board of Surgery approved a plan to make surgical oncology a board-certified subspecialty, akin to plastic surgery or vascular surgery.
 The plan requires surgeons to complete a five-year residency in general surgery, a two-year ACGME-accredited fellowship in complex general surgical oncology, and pass written and oral board examinations.